 Our operations are significant users of energy and our mines produce direct and indirect carbon emissions.
 FY 2012 was the first year that we reported on our carbon emissions, and since this time we have aimed to continue to improve on the way that we gather the necessary information to determine our carbon footprint.

 Limiting our carbon emissions is one of the core aims of driving energy efficiency across all our operations.
-Despite a 5% increase in our direct carbon emissions in FY 2017 related to the expanded production footprint, our carbon emitted per carat continued its declining trend to 0.15 tCO2-e/ct further to the higher carat output for the Year, as well as the Company’s focus on driving energy efficiency.
-Petra is targeting a 1% reduction in tCO2-e/ct per annum over five years (2015 to 2020, with FY 2013 being the base year).
+Petra experienced a 7% decline in direct carbon emissions in FY 2018 and is targeting a 1% reduction in tCO2-e/ct per annum over five years (2015 to 2020, with FY 2013 being the base year).

 Petra remains committed to reducing our GHG profile and to generate zero emissions on a net basis for Scopes 1 and 2 (emissions from sources we own and control directly and those through the energy we purchase) by 2050.
 However, we aspire to reach this goal by 2040 or earlier and have put in place a 2030 GHG reduction target for Scope 1 and 2 emissions of 35 – 40% based on our 2019 base line.
 Our emissions profile is heavily weighted to our Scope 2 emissions which comprise 97% of our total emissions in South Africa and 92%, including Tanzania.
 Scope 3 emissions comprise 2% of our total emissions We continue to improve the mapping of Scope 3 emissions, and will focus on reducing these once the roadmaps for reducing Scopes 1 and 2 emissions are under implementation.